Top 14 Social Media Trends (2024 & 2025)

 More than half of marketers say they’ll increase their budgets for TikTok and YouTube in 2024.

-In addition, Forrester predicts that much of the ad dollars that have previously been allocated to reach young generations through linear TV advertisements will now be spent on TikTok.
+In addition, Forrester predicts that much of the ad dollars that have previously been allocated to reach young generations through TV advertisements will now be spent on TikTok.

 That budget allocation is predicted to have an immediate impact.

-One survey reported that 78% of small businesses have realized a positive ROI with TikTok marketing.
-And most have hit this milestone within just six months.
+One survey reported that 78% of small businesses have seen a positive ROI from TikTok marketing.

 Dunkin’ Donuts is one of the most well-known companies that’s marketing to Gen Z on TikTok.